Sociology (SOC)

 Lecture: 54

-A socio-cultural study of Asian Americans that includes race, class, and gender.
+A socio-cultural study of Pacific Islanders and Asian Americans that includes race, class, and gender.
 Explores the contemporary experiences of peoples originating in the Pacific Islands, Southeast Asia, South Asia, and East Asia.
 Emphasizes social structure, social change, and offers a theoretical framework for analysis.

 SOC 40 Introduction to Sex and Gender Roles